October 31, 2020: I’m currently more than a month out from giving birth and I know I better write this story now before I forget any more of it.

 Since I wanted a natural birth, the nurse instructed me to walk as much as possible to allow the baby to come down.
 Our room faced the nurses’ station and we were told to ask for help if we needed anything.
 I loved that there was a washroom right inside of our suite.
 It was so convenient to go to the washroom (not that I really needed to much); I could conveniently go without closing the door lol.

 The TV was playing some generic TV show.
 After a while, I decided to turn down the lights (I read that darkness is best for labour).
 I turned on music from YouTube that encouraged labour which made the room feel nice and peaceful.
 I kept walking around the room.
 I was super diligent about it because I wanted the natural birth.
 The contractions had picked up again and I constantly used the bed to lean against on for support.

 (It was really cold inside the room.
-We couldn’t find a thermostat to turn up the heat which is why I was wearing my coat backwards to keep warm.)
+We couldn’t find a thermostat to turn up the heat which was why I was wearing my coat backwards like a snuggie to keep warm.)